rishidevpv/rishidevpv/README.md

 - 🤝 Interested **and Working on finetuning LLMs and SLMs**

-- 👨‍💻 All of my projects are available at [https://github.com/rishi2123?tab=repositories](https://github.com/rishi2123?tab=repositories)
+- 👨‍💻 All of my projects are available [here](https://github.com/rishi2123?tab=repositories)

 - 📫 How to reach me **rishidev.snu@gmail.com**